1571 Haverfordwest election: The electoral process

 The election was held on 20 March at the Shire Hall.
-After the two candidates had been nominated, two books were prepared, one for each candidate.
+After the two candidates were nominated, two books were prepared, one for each candidate.
 Each voter present was individually called to sign the book of his choice.
 If it was suspected that a voter was not a burgess (and thus did not have the right to vote), they could be challenged, in which case they could declare on oath that they were a burgess.
-Harries attempted to manipulate the election by preventing several of Stepneth's supporters from entering the hall, and Stepneth claimed to the Star Chamber that he also intimidated the voters within the building with threats and violence.
+Harries attempted to manipulate the election by preventing several of Stepneth's supporters from entering the hall, Stepneth also claimed to the Star Chamber that Harries had intimidated voters within the building with threats and violence.

 Results

-Despite the efforts of Harries, there were seven more signatories to Stepneth's book than Garnons.
+Despite the efforts of Harries, seven more burgesses signed Stepneth's book than Garnons' book.
 The Sheriff at this point committed election fraud by transferring two of Stepneth's voters to Garnons, and by gathering together several locals who were not burgesses to vote for Garnons.
-As a result, he was able to return Garnons as the MP despite the fact that he had polled fewer votes than Stepneth.
+He thus returned Garnons as the MP despite the fact that he had polled fewer votes than Stepneth.
 The exact number of votes claimed to have been won by Garnon is not recorded, but it was presumably over Stepneth's fifty.
 Harries stated during the election that he would return Garnon no matter how large Stepneth's majority was.